 Meghnaghat 584 MW (Unique) LNG Power Plant

-Current Status: On Test
+Current Status: Operation

 Capacity

-The installed (gross) and derated (net) capacity of the power plant is 586 MW and 584 MW respectively.
+The installed (gross) and derated (net) capacity of the power plant is 600 MW and 584 MW respectively.

 Context

 On the right bank of the Meghna River in the Pirojpur Union under Sonargaon Upazila of Narayanganj District, are the villages of Dudhghata, Korbanpur, and Chanderchak, where the Meghnaghat 584 MW Combined Cycle Power Plant (CCPP) is located.
-The project area is close to the Dhaka-Chittagong highway in Sonargaon and beside the bank of River Meghna (Dhaka Tribune, 2014).
+The project area is close to the Dhaka-Chittagong highway in Sonargaon and the bank of Meghna river (Dhaka Tribune, 2014).

-As a result, on June 25, 2018, the Bangladesh Power Development Board (BPDB) issued a Letter of Intent (FE 2018), and on 24 July 2019, BPDB signed a Power Purchase Agreement (PPA) with Unique Group for 22 years starting on the Commercial Operation Date (COD).
-UHRL also signed an Implementation Agreement (IA) and a Gas Supply Agreement (GAS) with Power Grid Company of Bangladesh (PGCB) and Titas Gas Transmission and Distribution Company Limited (TGTDCL) respectively (Daily Star, 2019).
-TGTDCL a subsidiary of Petrobangla, signed the agreement to provide 96.19 Million cubic feet (MMscf) of DFG or LNG daily (UMPL 2022a,p 61).
+As a result, on June 25, 2018, the Bangladesh Power Development Board (BPDB) issued a Letter of Intent (FE 2018), and on July 24, 2019, they signed a Power Purchase Agreement (PPA) for a period of 22 years starting on the Commercial Operation Date (COD).
+In order to move the generated electricity, UHRL and Power Grid Company of Bangladesh Limited (PGCB) also signed an Implementation Agreement (IA) (Daily Star, 2019).
+On the same day, Petrobangla's subsidiary Titas Gas Transmission and Distribution Company Limited (TGTDCL) signed a Gas Supply Agreement (GSA) to provide 96.19 Million cubic feet (Mmscf) of DFG or LNG daily (UMPL 2022a,p 61).
+Within 36 months of the PPA's signature, the power plant must begin operating commercially.
+As a result, the power plant's original COD of 31 March 2022 which was later revised to 31 July 2022 due to a delay in the construction process (UHRL, 2021).

 Through a Statutory Regulatory Order (SRO) issued on 2 January 2020 under the Income Tax Ordinance of 1984, the UHRL is attempting to ensure COD before 31 December 2022 to benefit from the exceptional 15 years of tax exemption provisions provided to the Independent Power Providers (IPP) (Independent, 2020).
-Within 36 months of the PPA signature, the power plant must have to begin operating commercially under this SRO to enjoy the tax exemption provisions.
-However, due to a delay in the construction process, the power plant's original COD of 31 March 2022 was later revised to 31 July 2022 (UHRL, 2021).
-The Department of Environment (DOE) granted the UMPL site approval and environmental Environmental Clearance Certificate (ECC) on 1 October 2019 and 19 July 2020, respectively (UMPL 2022a).
+The Department of Environment (DOE) granted the UMPL site approval and environmental clearance on October 1 and July 19, respectively (UMPL 2022a).
+The power plant has an installed capacity of 600 MW, but it will only produce 588.32 MW net before shutting down and evacuating to a nearby Power Grid Company of Bangladesh Ltd (PGCB) transmitting substation in the Meghnaghat area (UMPL 2022a, p 78).

 Land Acquisition

 Initial reports state that locals sold 18.75 acres of land to UHRL and SFL (Daily Star, 2019).
 However, the ESIA report refers to the project's total area as 21.07 acres, of which 19.02 acres are designated as agricultural land and 2.05 acres as homesteads (UMPL 2022a, p93).
-On the other hand, it is clear from data from Google Earth on April 29, 2022, that the Meghnaghat 600 MW CCPP has occupied at least 27,95 acres of land along the Meghna river's bank (BWGED, 2022).
+On the other hand, it is clear from data from Google Earth on April 29, 2022, that the Meghnaghat 584 MW CCPP has occupied at least 27,95 acres of land along the Meghna river's bank (BWGED, 2022).

 Finance